Weslife2002/backend-mongodb/url-shortener/README.md

 In conclusion, the reference method seems to be the one to go for this situation.

-## Workflow for task 2

-1. Create Model for users and urls.
-2. Create route for create-new-user, login, shorten-url, statics.
-3. Implement the methods.

-## Optimization

-### Using Reddis for storing user session
+## Using Reddis for storing user session

 As in the ``express-session`` document: